Bang1338/wordle-today/PREVIOUS.md

 ### Hint #3: First letter and Last letter
 <details>
   <summary>First one</summary>
-  Begins with the letter "P"
+  Begins with the letter "H"
 </details>
 <details>
   <summary>Last one</summary>
-  Ends with the letter "D"
+  Ends with the letter "L"
 </details>

 ### Hint #4: Meaning
 <details>
   <summary>The word, Mason, what does that mean?</summary>
-  To present (an argument or a plea), especially in a legal case.
+  An open shed for sheltering cattle, or protecting produce, etc., from the weather.
 </details>

 ## ANSWER